Kartarpur agreement: Pakistan, India fail to finalise draft agreement

 The Indian side, according a statement from the Ministry of External Affairs, included representatives from the Ministry of External Affairs, Ministry of Defence, Government of Punjab, Land Ports Authority, National Highways and Ministry of Home Affairs.

-Two unresolved points, according to the Indian media, was related to Pakistan insisting on charging a service fee for allowing the Yatrees to visit Gurdwara Kartarpur Sahib,and also Pakistan’s refusal to allow the presence of Indian consular or protocol officials at the Gurdwara premises.
+Two unresolved points, according to the Indian media, was related to Pakistan insisting on charging a service fee for allowing Yatrees to visit Gurdwara Kartarpur Sahib, and also Pakistan’s refusal to allow the presence of Indian Consular or protocol officials at the Gurdwara premises.

 On Wednesday both sides agreed to a visa-free travel of Indian pilgrims without any restrictions based on faith.
 Individuals of Indian origin holding Overseas Citizenship of India (OCI) card can also visit the Gurdwara Kartarpur Sahib.